How Do Underwriters View Commission Income For 1099 Wage Earners

 Income Consistency Is What Underwriters Look For

-The reason why underwriters are so strict when it comes to income is due to the fact that once they approve a mortgage loan to a mortgage borrower, they want to make sure that they have a stable job and that the income the borrower has been earning for the past two years will likely to be likely to continue for the next three years.
-A good indicator that a mortgage loan borrower’s income will continue is by judging the employment and income history of the borrower’s past and by getting a verification of employment from the mortgage loan borrower’s employer stating that the likelihood of the borrower’s employment for the next three years is likely.
+The reason why underwriters are so strict when it comes to income is due to the fact that once they approve a mortgage loan, they want to make sure that they have a stable job.
+The income the borrower has been earning for the past two years will likely to be likely to continue for the next three years.

 How Do Mortgage Underwriters View Commission Income?